buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ### Runner Container support

-For `docker`, `podman` and `firecracker` isolation, our runner support running actions in user-provided container images.
+For `docker`, `podman` and `firecracker` isolation, our runner supports running actions in user-provided container images.
 Here are a few Execution Properties that provide users more customizations.

-- `container-image`: the container image do use in the format `docker://<container-image>:<tag>`.
+- `container-image`: the container image to use in the format `docker://<container-image>:<tag>`.
 Default image is `docker://gcr.io/flame-public/executor-docker-default:enterprise-v1.6.0`.
 - `container-registry-username` and `container-registry-password`: credentials to be used to pull private container images.
 Not needed if the image is public.

 - `dockerInit`: Specific to `podman` and `docker` isolation.
 Determines whether `--init` should be used when starting a container.
 Available options are "true" and "false".